ChristopheMalo/Use-SASS/README.md

 ## Install (On MAC OS X)
 - Needs ruby (OS X Lion comes with ruby 1.8.7)
 - Needs x code tool if you want upgrade to ruby 2.0 (for SASS 3.5)
-- Command line to install SASS: [sudo] gem install sass
+- Command line to install Sass: [sudo] gem install sass
 - Check the version: sass -v

 ## Use SASS
 - Create an html file (to link the CSS and test the result)
 - Create a CSS folder
-- Create a scss file, ex: input.scss [your-name-file.scss]
+- Create a Scss file, ex: input.scss [your-name-file.scss]
 - Go to folder CSS
 - To generate css file, run: sass [path-to]input.scss [path-to]output.css [your-ouput-file.css]
 - To watch folder or directories: sass --watch app/sass:public/stylesheets